-Information on warning signs and symptoms of child abuse can be found on What to do if your worried a child is being abused (2015) [PDF Document].
+Information on warning signs and symptoms of child abuse can be found on What to do if you're worried a child is being abused (2015) [PDF Document].

 There are four main categories of abuse and neglect: physical abuse, emotional abuse, sexual abuse and neglect.
 Each has its own specific warning indicators. (see full descriptions under Categories of Abuse)